Create a backyard oasis

 Materials checklist: pond liner, filtration, rocks, sand, and plants

-Assemble core supplies before you dig.
-Plan power access for the pump and filtration and protect outlets with GFCI and conduit.
+Assemble core supplies before you dig and plan for power access for the pump and filtration; protect outlets with a GFCI and conduit per local code.

-• Landscaping fabric underlayment and a durable pond liner
+• Geotextile landscaping fabric underlayment and a durable pond liner (size liner to dimensions + generous overlap)

-• Rocks or field stones, sand to cushion the liner, and hardy aquatic plants
+• Smooth rocks or field stones, 1–2 inches of sand to cushion shelves, and hardy aquatic plants

 “Good planning turns a backyard space into a lasting habitat.”